KABAM-Robotics/rosrect-listener-agent/README.md

 2. You can then build the `docker` image using `docker build` and the provided `Dockerfile`:

         $ docker build -t rosrect_agent .

+3. Additionally, follow the appropriate installation steps for installing the `ECS API Server` [here][8].

 That is it for the Docker installation!
 You can now jump to [Running tests](#running-tests) or [Syntax](#syntax).